bokkypoobah/StatusNetworkTokenAudit/audit/README.md

 <br />

 ### SGTExchanger
-* TODO - My comments on the code can be found in [SGTExchanger.md](SGTExchanger.md)
-* For SGT tokens to be exchanged with the new SNT tokens
+* This contract allows SGT tokens to be exchanged with the new SNT tokens
+* The StatusContribution `finalize()` function places a limit on the % of SNTs that can be exchanged for SGTs
+* Account call `collect()` to collect their SNTs based on their SGT balances
+* LOW IMPORTANCE - There is no `function ()` that rejects ethers sent to this contract, but there is a `claimTokens(0x0)` to retrieve any accidentally sent ethers
+* My comments on the code can be found in [SGTExchanger.md](SGTExchanger.md)
 * Source [../contracts/SGTExchanger.sol](../contracts/SGTExchanger.sol) that includes the following files:
   * [../contracts/MiniMeToken.sol](../contracts/MiniMeToken.sol)
   * [../contracts/SafeMath.sol](../contracts/SafeMath.sol)